freenas/freenas-docs/userguide/services.rst

 Dynamic DNS
 -----------

-Dynamic DNS (DDNS) is useful if your %brand% system is connected to an ISP that periodically changes the IP address of the system.
+Dynamic DNS (DDNS) is useful if the %brand% system is connected to an ISP that periodically changes the IP address of the system.
 With dynamic DNS, the system can automatically associate its current IP address with a domain name, allowing you to access the %brand% system